ismailjacoby/job-application-tracker/README.md

 - ✅ Get All Jobs
 - ✅ Update Job
 - ✅ Delete Job
+- ✅ Download PDF Report with all the applications

 ### 👤 Users
 - ✅ Get All Users